Driving the wild road to Mangart Pass in the Julian Alps

 Mangartsko sedlo is a high mountain pass at an elevation of 2,067m (6,781ft) above sea level located in Slovenia.
 It’s said to be the highest-lying road in the country.

 The pass is located in the Municipality of Bovec in the Littoral region of the country, near the Italian border.

 Can you drive to Mangart Pass?

 The road to the summit, also known as Mangart Saddle, is totally paved but very narrow, with some brutally steep parts (up to 23%).
 It is called Road 902.
 There is a small ticket booth.
 The last part of the road, beyond a large parking lot, is currently closed to motor vehicles.
 It’s one of the highest roads in the country.

 How long is the road to Mangart Pass?

-At the peak there’s a perfect loop, one way only (a circular macadam road) which brings one to the highest point: the Mangt Saddle.
-Here one can enjoy a beautiful view over the western part of the Julian Alps.
+The road to the summit is 23.9km (14.85 miles) long starting at Bovec.
+The dead-end road climbs by the small towns of Log Pod Mangartom and Strmec na Predelu and arrives at the peak of the Mangartsko Sedlo.
+At the peak, there’s a perfect loop, one-way only (a circular macadam road), which brings you to the highest point: the Mangart Saddle.
+Here one can enjoy a beautiful view towards the Log Koritnica Valley (in Slovenia) to the south and the Lakes of Fusine (in Italy) to the north.
 Return is made via the same route.
 Alternatively, the end of this route (at its highest point) can be used as a starting point for a mountaineering experience, namely climbing Mt.
-Mangrt (2.678 m), or a paragliding adventure that takes one to the Koritnica Valley.
+Mangrt (2,678 m), or a paragliding adventure that takes you to the Koritnica Valley.

-This panoramic road was built in 1938 when that area was a part of Italy.
+This panoramic road was built in 1938 by Italian soldiers when that area was a part of Italy.
 Even today it almost reaches the Italian border.
 The last part of it was paved in 2005.